acarlyle/acarlyle.github.io/_posts/2017-04-27-enter-bork.md

 	===

 Special features of this engine include locked doors, combat, and enemy NPC's.
-Instructions for running the engine can be found on the project's [repository](https://github.com/acarlyle/bork).
+Instructions for running the engine with custom/provided dungeons can be found on the project's [repository](https://github.com/acarlyle/bork).